toobox/ansel/README.md

 npm install ansel
 ```

-It's straightforward enough to use, given in raster space (apologies for the jargon) we might convert them to screen space:
+It's straightforward enough to use, given coordinates in raster space (apologies for the jargon) we might first convert them to screen space:

 ```js
 rasterToScreen(x, y) {